 Lastly,

-Trimming a cow’s hoof is a very important part of proper care for the animal.
-It allows the cow to walk comfortably, and it also helps keep their feet from splitting or cracking.
+Trimming a cow’s hoof is a very important part of proper care of cows; it allows the cow to walk comfortably, and it also helps keep their feet from splitting or cracking.
 A split or cracked hoof can be extremely painful for the cow and make it difficult for them to walk or even stand up.
+Cow hooves trimming is done by professionals or experienced ranchers, there are different equipment used for trimming, such as using a guillotine or using an electric clipper.
+Cow hooves trimming must be done every 6 months.